kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

    gloo-resource-rollout-hhvf9      0/1     Completed   0          38s
    ```

-7Describe the `gateway-proxy` pod to verify that the `istio-proxy` and `sds` containers are running.
+7. Describe the `gateway-proxy` pod to verify that the `istio-proxy` and `sds` containers are running.
    ```shell
    kubectl describe <gateway-pod-name> -n gloo-system
    ```